MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 Most of the time however we'll find instance variables to be more useful than class variables.
 While instance variables and methods allow for some interesting advanced behavior, it's unlikely that such complexity will be required for most of what you'll need to do.

+### Getters and Setters
 Instance variables are usually managed by **getters** and **setters**.
 This can allow complicated actions to be simplified to a simple function call.
 This simplification of functionality is called **abstraction** and is one of the strengths of OOP.
-By abstracting complicated functionality behind a simple interface such as a function call we are able to keep our code modular and understandable.
+By abstracting complicated functionality behind a simple interface such as a method call we are able to keep our code modular and understandable.

 Let's add a getter and setter to `greeting`.